 If a slip and fall occurs on publicly controlled property, such as in a public park or on the steps of a government building, then a government entity may be liable for the victim’s damages.
 However, filing a lawsuit against a public office or government agency is far more difficult than taking legal action against a private individual or company; many government agencies have sovereign immunity that frees them from civil liabilities.
 Others may only allow legal claims under very strict circumstances.
 A plaintiff will typically need to meet a very short statute of limitations, and state laws may limit his or her recovery.

 It is also possible for a slip and fall victim to incur liability for his or her own accident.
 In states that follow comparative negligence laws, a plaintiff can lose a portion of damages if the jury deems him or her partially at fault for the claimed damage.
 For example, running on snowy surfaces is extremely dangerous and would not qualify as exercising reasonable care, so a plaintiff who ran and suffered a slip and fall would receive reduced damages or possibly no damages at all.

 Personal injury attorneys are fantastic resources after any snow and ice-related slip and fall injury.
-An attorney can help an injured client determine the best course of action for recovery, handle insurance correspondence, and build a strong case to counter any claims of comparative negligence from the defense.
+A Racine slip and fall attorney can help an injured client determine the best course of action for recovery, handle insurance correspondence, and build a strong case to counter any claims of comparative negligence from the defense.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.